solid/solidproject.org/_posts/newsletter/next.md

 ## Updates

 ### [Events](https://solidproject.org/events)
-Solid World is an opportunity to meet people who are interested in or currently working on Solid.
+* Solid World is an opportunity to meet people who are interested in or currently working on Solid.
 If you missed Solid World you can [watch the recording here]().The [next Solid World]() will happen on the 5th November 2020.
+* 28th September - [Virtuele themanamiddag "Solid - burgers in regie van hun eigen gegevens"](https://overheid.vlaanderen.be/opleiding/solid) (in Dutch)

 ### [Press](https://solidproject.org/press)
 * [Daily Beast - One Simple Trick to Fix the Web: Give Us Back Our Data! by Ruben Verborgh](https://www.thedailybeast.com/one-simple-trick-to-fix-the-web-give-us-back-our-data)